Frequently Asked Questions about Brooklyn Collaborative (15K448)

 Is there an out-to-lunch policy?

-Yes, with teacher and parent permission, lower grades students can go out to lunch.
+Yes, with teacher and parent permission, lower grades students can earn the privilege/responsibility to go out to lunch.
 In the upper grades, we have an open campus for lunch.

 What is mastery based grading?

-Mastery based grading means that our teachers track student learning towards learning targets in each class.
-These targets give us, and you a clear understanding of the learning happening in each class and what work a student still needs to do to master course content and skills.
-We use the Engrade Pro online grade system.
+Mastery based grading means that our teachers track progress via learning targets in each class.
+Students begin at “Not Yet” and progressively move up in mastery levels, based on their work.
+These targets give us, and you, a clear understanding of the learning happening in each class and what work a student still needs to do to master course content and skills.
+We use the Skedula IO Classroom online grade system.

 What is your stance on state testing?